-Enter a rafflecopter for your chance to win a digital copy of The Hasidic Rebbe’s Son from the author.
+Enter a rafflecopter for your chance to win a copy of The Corpse in the Gazebo.

 About the Author

 Debra Sennefelder is an avid reader who reads across a range of genres, but mystery fiction is her obsession.
 Her interest in people and relationships is channeled into her novels against a backdrop of crime and mystery.

 Her first novel, THE UNINVITED CORPSE (A Food Blogger mystery) was published in 2018.In addition to writing the Food Blogger mystery series, she writes the Resale Boutique Mystery series.
 When she’s not reading, she enjoys cooking and baking and as a former food blogger, she is constantly taking photographs of her food.
 Yeah, she’s that person.